18F/identity-idp/docs/frontend.md

 Login.gov is a form-heavy application, and there are some conventions to consider when implementing a new form.

+For details on back-end form processing, refer to the [equivalent section of the Back-end Architecture document](./backend.md#forms-formresponse-analytics-and-controllers).

 ### Form Rendering

 [Simple Form](https://github.com/heartcombo/simple_form) is a wrapper which enhances [Ruby on Rails' default `form_for` helper](https://guides.rubyonrails.org/form_helpers.html),